Bennotsi-MTG/Doomsday-Codex/doomsday-timespiral.md

 The cost listed in square brackets [..] is assumed to be payed for by the lands that are untapped by Time Spiral.
 The listed stormcounts do not include for cards that may be cast for no other purpose then to build storm.
-In other words, cards like Sensei's Divining Top are assumed to not be recast post-Time Spiral.
+In other words, cards like Conjurer's Bauble are assumed to not be recast post-Time Spiral.
 For most piles only the Lion's Eye Diamonds and Burning Wish into Tendrils of Agony are counted towards storm, in order to list the lowest possible post-Time Spiral